Brad Templeton Home

 Court of Public Opinion

-Toyota lost a lot of credibility and income over a problem that did not even exist.
+Toyota lost a lot of credibility and income over a problem that may never have caused a problem.
 What will happen to a company whose system really did cause an accident, particularly if there are injuries, or in the worst case, fatalities?

 It's clear that fatalities involving machines bring up a lot of press attention, and strong reaction.
 Accidents with people movers or elevators usually involve several days of shutdown, even though -- perhaps because -- these accidents are extremely rare and fatalities even rarer.